 On December 17, 2014, David Ariosto packed a bag for Havana.
 After months of secret negotiations, what began as a prisoner swap had turned into the most historic shift in relations between Cuba and the United States in more than half-a-century.
-But as he waited with his team in Miami International Airport, it still was not clear whether their journalist visas would arrive in time to cover the news.
+But as he waited with his team in Miami, it still was not clear whether their journalist visas would arrive in time to cover the news.
 Nevertheless, he had to find a way to get back to Cuba.

 Between 2009 and 2010, Ariosto was based in Havana, Cuba for CNN.
-From there, he moved to New York City and worked at CNN Digital and CNN’s Business Unit before helping launch Al Jazeera America in 2013.
+From there, he moved to New York City and worked at an editor at CNN Digital before helping launch Al Jazeera America in 2013.
 There, he reported from across the globe, including Russia, Venezuela and Haiti to Eastern Europe and the high Arctic.
-During those trips, Ariosto led production of three widely-acclaimed hour-long special reports: ‘The New Cold War;’ ‘Haiti: On Shaky Ground;’ and ‘Iran: Behind The Deal.’
-After the network shut down, he began freelance work as a supervising producer at National Geographic, as well as Reuters, where he covered the 2016 presidential elections and other major news topics.
+During those trips, Ariosto led production of three widely-acclaimed hour-long special reports: ‘The New Cold War;’ ‘Haiti: On Shaky Ground;’ and ‘Iran: Behind The Deal,’ and later oversaw a student-led documentary at Arizona State University on the growing crisis of youth suicide, entitled "Life is..."

 A visiting professor at the Walter Cronkite School of Journalism and Mass Communication, Ariosto is a board member of the Overseas Press Club and the author of the St. Martin’s Press publication, “This is Cuba: An American Journalist Under Castro’s Shadow.”
 He is currently writing his second book, which explores the science, technology, and key players and nations behind the next space race.
 This book also serves as the basis for an upcoming major documentary series .